 Share information on a need-to-know basis only – do not discuss the issue with colleagues, friends, or family

-As soon as you are able complete a record of the concerns.
-This should be on the same day and before the child is due to leave the school premises (add information about your school/college process for recording concerns) (see Appendix 1: Example Concerns Form)
+As soon as you are able, complete a record of the concerns.
+This should be on the same day and before the child is due to leave the school premises.
+Record the incident on CPOMS.

-Seek support for yourself if you are distressed (Add reference and links to your school staff support structures)
+Seek support for yourself if you are distressed, speak to the DSL.